 with the precise expression found in Ref. \cite{Dalianis:2020gup}.
 We leave a detailed analysis of this particular problem for a future work.

-\section{PBHs from runaway inflation models}
+\section{PBHs from Runaway Inflation Models}

-The inflationary potential that we consider is a runaway without minimum.
+The inflationary potential that we consider is a runaway one without a minimum.
 Its precise form plays a critical role for the determination of both the inflationary and postinflationary cosmic evolution.
 The number of efolds $N_*$ has to be large, compatible with a kination domination phase that follows inflation.
-Also, the position and characteristics of the feature that amplifies the power spectrum specify the mass and the abundance of the PBHs.
-A runaway potential is only acceptable if it can realize a sufficient reheating of the universe and, here, this is realized by the production and evaporation of mini PBHs.
+Furthermore, the position and characteristics of the feature that amplifies the power spectrum specify the mass and the abundance of the PBHs.
+A runaway potential is acceptable only if it can realize a sufficient reheating of the universe and, here, this is realized by the production and evaporation of mini PBHs.

-The construction of runaway inflation models that induce PBH production and act as a quintessence field today is very challenging.
-This unified description works only for particular choices of parameters that affect horizontally the observables in the cosmic time range from $10^{-35}$ seconds till 13.8 billion years.
-To be specific we mention that the number of efolds $N_*$, related to the CMB scale, depends on the reheating temperature which is not a free parameter but depends on $\beta$ and $M_\text{PBH}$.
+The construction of runaway inflation models that induce PBH production and act as quintessence models today is very challenging.
+This unified description works only for particular choices of the parameters that affect horizontally the observables in the cosmic time range from $10^{-35}$ s to 13.8 billion years.
+To be specific, we mention that the number of efolds $N_*$, related to the CMB scale, depends on the reheating temperature which is not a free parameter but depends on $\beta$ and $M_\text{PBH}$.
 This is in sharp contrast with conventional inflation models where the inflaton field decays perturbatively about the vacuum.
 A particular PBH mass $M_\text{PBH}$ is related to a specific $k$, where ${\cal P_R}(k)$ is amplified, only after $N_\text{KIN}$, $N_\text{eMD}$ are known.
 Hence, the characteristics of the peak in the power spectrum determine the mass of the evaporating PBHs and the reheating temperature of the universe and the remnant abundance!
 Additionally, the tail of the potential might lead to the observed late time acceleration of the universe.